Ang Chan I: Second Cambodian-Siamese War (1549)

-Battle at Pursat (AD 1549)
+Battle of Pursat (1549)

 In 1549, 90,000 Siamese troops invaded Pursat province, while Khleang Moeung led 40,000 troops to fight the Siamese army for several hours.
 The Siamese army and armaments were much larger than that of Khleang Moeung.
 If the battle continued, the army would die, and the duke decided to withdraw his army back to the fort, and the army lost about 20,000 troops.
 As a result, only 20,000 troops in the fort were starving and besieged by Siamese troops, while Chan Reachea's auxiliaries arrived in Pursat two days later.
 General Khleang Moeung looked at his army and saw the traumatic face of the army.
 He thought carefully about this war if this time the Siamese won and captured this Pursat area And Threaten the Longvek Kingdom.

 General Moeung devised a plan for his top soldiers to remove 4,000 soldiers from the barracks, disguise them as straw men, and hide them in the forest near the Siamese camp, and then arrange for them to be stranded.
 Then he sent his soldiers to dig a large pit, 8 cubits deep, 4 squares, equal to 4 meters, 4 squares, put it in the spear quarrel, start pray to eight Deva, put rice, perfume and offerings.
 He led his family in white dressed, saying he would kill himself to mobilize the ghost army for another seven hours and told all the troops to attack.
 Out of the siege when he and his family jumped to their deaths.
 As for the Siamese army, they had to raise their army to fight this afternoon, but because general Khleang Moeung mobilized the ghost army to come and help tonight, the Siam army waited until dusk to bring the army back to attack the camp because the Siamese did not believe that ghost troops came to help, and the Siamese did not know this was Moeung's delay.
 In the evening, the Siamese raised troops to encamp around Moeung's army, but there were no Khmer troops, only straw men disguised as soldiers.
 Fighting from dusk to midnight, 4,000 Khmer straw soldiers hidden in the forest set fire to the Siamese army camp, burning in front and behind the Siamese army Assuming only the Khmer side had auxiliary troops, they also broke up the army.
 Oknha Chakrei's army announced that all troops would be killed by the Siamese army at O'Svay Doun Keo, Battambang province, and the Siamese army encamped there two days later after 200,000 troops, including 500 elephants and 5,000 war horse led by Chan Reachea himself arrived in Pursat province to prepare for the war to oust the Siamese army.